-2.3.2 The trees and groups proposed for removal comprise of 1 Category 'B' tree, 2 Category 'C' trees, 3 Category 'C' groups of trees.
-Group G001 will require a percentage of the groups to be removed.
+2.3.2 The trees and groups proposed for removal comprise of 6 Category 'B' tree, 3 Category 'C' trees, and 3 Category 'C' groups of trees.
+Group G001 will also require partial removal.

 2.3.3 A breakdown of the associated categories assigned to the trees proposed for removal can be seen in Table 2 and the species of tree, along with the Category and reason for removal in Table 3.